ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 - Added the ApiWorksheet/AddProtectedRange method to Spreadsheet API.
 - Added the ApiWorksheet/GetAllProtectedRanges method to Spreadsheet API.
 - Added the ApiWorksheet/GetProtectedRange method to Spreadsheet API.
-- Added the *AllProtectedRanges- property to the ApiWorksheet object of Spreadsheet API.
+- Added the *AllProtectedRanges* property to the ApiWorksheet object of Spreadsheet API.
 - Added the ProtectedRangeUserType type to the simple type definitions.

 ### Reference style methods

 - Added the Api/GetReferenceStyle method to Spreadsheet API.
 - Added the Api/SetReferenceStyle method to Spreadsheet API.
-- Added the *ReferenceStyle- property to the Api object of Spreadsheet API.
+- Added the *ReferenceStyle* property to the Api object of Spreadsheet API.
 - Added the ReferenceStyle type to the simple type definitions.

 ### Methods for pasting / cutting ranges